SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/kyma/deploy-to-kyma.md

     servicePlanName: api-access
   ```

-More info about Helm and CAP in [About CAP Helm chart](https://cap.cloud.sap/docs/guides/deployment/deploy-to-kyma?impl-variant=node#about-cap-helm).
+For more information about Helm and CAP, see [About CAP Helm chart](https://cap.cloud.sap/docs/guides/deployment/deploy-to-kyma?impl-variant=node#about-cap-helm).

 ## Deploy Helm Chart